michaelflppv/ged-approximation/README.md

 ```

 ### **2️⃣ Clone & Compile GEDLIB**
-This repository partially relies on GEDLIB for GED computation:
+This repository partially relies on GEDLIB for GED computation.
+The required repository should already be installed within this poject.
+If not, refer to the [GEDLIB](https://github.com/dbblumenthal/gedlib) for more information.
+Initial setup:
 ```bash
 git clone https://github.com/dbblumenthal/gedlib.git
 cd gedlib